danielUCCS/CS2080_16nov/README.md

 # CS2080_16nov

-Contains dockerfile to build a Ubuntu image running code-server with zsh installed
+Contains dockerfile to build a Ubuntu image running VS Code with ZSH installed

-Example:
+Example, run on port 80:
 docker run -it -d -p 80:8080 --name code-server code-server-image

 To expose the server locally at 127.0.0.1:80, run: